HamzaHass0uni/Train/README.md

-# Train
+## Train
-A small application to book ticket for travelling in train
+* A small application to book ticket for travelling in train
+* 2 files
+* Train.cs where are the class
+* Program.cs call to class